thediceinitiative/thediceinitiative.github.io/index.md

 DICE connects high school students with local businesses to complete service projects in the fields of marketing, software development, and business management.
 Members sharpen their own skills through real-world experience while selflessly serving small businesses and nonprofit organizations.
 This personal hometown connection drives the quality of the work we complete today.

-Since 2020, DICE has partnered with and completed projects for nearly two dozen organizations.
+Since 2020, DICE has partnered with and completed projects for nearly three dozen organizations.
 Our mission is simple: help students develop both the acute skillset and altruistic drive necessary to succeed in the modern entrepreneurial age.

 ## About DICE